corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 The lastfirst procedure addresses a peculiar disadvantage of the maxmin procedure that arises when, due to the use of binary or categorical variables or to limits on measurement resolution, a data set includes many duplicate or otherwise indistinguishable cases.
 These render the finite metric space representation of the data non-Hausdorff: certain subsets of points, called \emph{points with multiplicity}, will represent distinct cases but have zero distance.
 While these issues may be negligible when such points are rare, they raise computational and interpretative concerns when they are common.
 Because our procedure is motivated by the same practical needs that motivate the use of the maxmin procedure, we begin with a discussion of those needs.

-The earliest appearance of the maxmin\footnote{Note that this procedure is distinct from many other uses of "maxmin" and related terms in various quantitative literatures.} procedure of which we are aware is \cite{DeSilva2004}.
-The authors propose witness complexes, later generalized to alpha complexes \cite{}, for the rapid approximation of persistent homology: Given a point cloud, a set of landmark points and their overlapping neighborhoods define a nerve, which stands in for the Vietoris--Rips complex at each scale.
+The earliest appearance of the maxmin\footnote{Note that this procedure is distinct from many other uses of "maxmin" and related terms in various quantitative literatures.} procedure of which we are aware is [@DeSilva2004].
+The authors propose witness complexes, later generalized to alpha complexes [@], for the rapid approximation of persistent homology: Given a point cloud, a set of landmark points and their overlapping neighborhoods define a nerve, which stands in for the Vietoris--Rips complex at each scale.
 They use the maxmin procedure, which we define in Section~\ref{sec:maxmin}, as an alternative to selecting the landmark points uniformly at random.
 The procedure ensures that the landmarks are locally separated and roughly evenly dispersed throughout the point cloud.
 While the procedure improved little upon uniform random selection in most use cases, on some tasks it far outperformed.

-Subsequent uses of maxmin include the selection of a sample of points from a computationally intractable point cloud for the purpose of downstream topological analysis, as when performing the mapper construction \cite{Singh2007}; and the optimization of a fixed-radius ball cover of a point cloud, in the sense of minimizing both the number of balls and their shared radius \cite{Dlotko2019}.
-In addition to approximating persistent homology \cite{DeSilva2004;Dlotko2019}, maxmin has been used to reduce the sizes of simplicial complex models of point cloud data for the sake of visualization and exploration \cite{Singh2007;Dlotko2019}.
+Subsequent uses of maxmin include the selection of a sample of points from a computationally intractable point cloud for the purpose of downstream topological analysis, as when performing the mapper construction [@Singh2007]; and the optimization of a fixed-radius ball cover of a point cloud, in the sense of minimizing both the number of balls and their shared radius [@Dlotko2019].
+In addition to approximating persistent homology [@DeSilva2004; @Dlotko2019], maxmin has been used to reduce the sizes of simplicial complex models of point cloud data for the sake of visualization and exploration [@Singh2007; @Dlotko2019].

 ## Motivation

-The ball covers mentioned above have been proposed as a complement to the mapper construction \cite{Dlotko2019}, where they exchange complexity for computational cost, but they have not yet been used in mapper constructions themselves, which include a crucial covering step that has received limited theoretical attention.
+The ball covers mentioned above have been proposed as a complement to the mapper construction [@Dlotko2019], where they exchange complexity for computational cost, but they have not yet been used in mapper constructions themselves, which include a crucial covering step that has received limited theoretical attention.
 Conventionally, mappers rely on covers consisting of overlapping intervals (when the lens is one-dimensional) or of their cartesian products (higher-dimensional).
 For this purpose, we propose that ball covers, heuristically optimized or near-optimized using the maxmin procedure, have a key potential advantage over conventional covers, alongside a key potential disadvantage.